PaddlePaddle/FastDeploy/docs/online_serving/router.md

 * metrics_port: Port number of the inference instance's metrics

 Among these, `role`, `host_ip`, and `port` are required; all other parameters are optional.

+## Troubleshooting

+If you encounter issues while using the Router, please refer to the [Router Troubleshooting Guide](router_faq.md), which covers common log analysis, response output interpretation, and troubleshooting methods.